lodauria/IoT_Group_Project/src/Devices/DockDevice/README.md

 `dock_id` identifies the sender,
 `event` has value 1 if the boat leaves the docking spot, 0 otherwise.

-To turn on the LED when the boat has to reach the docking spot, the board subscribes to the topic `dock/assign` and accepts messages with this format:
+To turn on the LED when the boat has to reach the docking spot, the board subscribes<sup>*2</sup> to the topic `dock/assign` and accepts messages with this format:
 ```
 {
     "boat_id":"TS57845",